-Federal officials and Democratic lawmakers are hinting that more freight railroad regulation is on the way as leaders investigate the safety procedures surrounding trains transporting hazardous materials.
+Federal officials and Democratic lawmakers are hinting that more freight railroad regulation is on the way as leaders investigate the rail safety procedures surrounding trains transporting hazardous materials.

 The federal investigation into rail safety comes as Norfolk Southern (NYSE: NSC), federal, state, and local officials, and the local community work to recover from a derailment involving an NS train near East Palestine, Ohio, on February 3.